chrumck/I2C_CAN_Firmware/README.md

 ## I<sup>2</sup>C Registers

-The device default I<sup>2</sup>C slave address is 0x25 but can be changed by writing to address 1.
+The device default I<sup>2</sup>C slave address is 0x25 but can be changed by writing to to a register.
 Note that the new address is stored inside the internal EEPROM of the chip, and therefore changes in the bus address will remain after power loss.

 The following table contains the various registers that are available on the i2c interface of the CAN Module.